yitian97/SDformerFlow/README.md

 # SDformer-Flow: Spiking Neural Network Transformer for Event-based optical flow estimation

-This code allows for the reproduction of our paper.
+This code allows for the reproduction of our paper:

+SDformerFlow: Spiking Neural Network Transformer for Event-based Optical Flow, ICPR2024

+and our new improved version of the model:

+SDformerFlow: Spatiotemporal swin spikeformer for event-based optical flow estimation. [[arxiv]](https://arxiv.org/abs/2409.04082)

 The following are results tested on our validation dataset on DSEC dataset.
 Flow estimation are masked where valid ground truth data is available.

 <!-- &nbsp; -->